johanix/draft-johani-dnsop-multi-provider-requirements/draft-johani-dnsop-multi-provider-requirements-00.md

    are not specifically aware of the multi provider setup.
 "Standard DNSSEC signer" is defined as a bump-on-the-wire DNSSEC signer with support for multi-signer key rollovers.
-2. DNS service for unsigned zones MUST be supported.
+2. DNS service for unsigned zones SHOULD be supported.

 # Scenario-based analysis